adatapost/emberjs-getting-started/README.md

       {{remainingString}} remaining.
     {{/view}}

-We’ve defined an instance of `Ember.Button`, which calls a method on an object when it is clicked.
+We’ve defined an instance of `Em.Button`, which calls a method on an object when it is clicked.
 In this case we’ve told the button to call the `clearCompletedTodos` method (its `action`) on the `Todos.todosController` object (its `target`).

 We’ve also told it to add an `is-active` class to the view when it is clicked or tapped.
-Every `Ember.Button` has an `isActive` property that will be true when it is in the process of being clicked.
+Every `Em.Button` has an `isActive` property that will be true when it is in the process of being clicked.
 This allows us to display a visual cue to the user that they have hit the right target.